nemosminer/NemosMiner/README.md

 running multiple cards its recommended to increase Virtual Memory 64gb is optimal

-Requires Nvidia Driver Newer than 384
+Requires nvidia Driver Newer than 384

 this is a free project feel free to donate be much appreciated: